 Croton-on-Hudson is a somewhat small village located in the state of New York.
 With a population of 8,269 people and three constituent neighborhoods, Croton-on-Hudson is the 218th largest community in New York.
-Croton-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Croton-on-Hudson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Croton-on-Hudson home prices are not only among the most expensive in New York, but Croton-on-Hudson real estate also consistently ranks among the most expensive in America.